mnot/I-D/draft-nottingham-rfc8615bis.md

 This specification updates the "http" {{!RFC7230}} and "https" {{!RFC7230}} schemes to support well-known URIs.
 Other existing schemes can use the appropriate process for updating their definitions; for example, {{?RFC8307}} does so for the "ws" and "wss" schemes.
-The Uniform Resource Identifier (URI) Schemes Registry tracks which schemes support well-known URIs; see
+The "Uniform Resource Identifier (URI) Schemes" registry tracks which schemes support well-known URIs; see
 {{register-scheme}}.

 Applications that wish to mint new well-known URIs MUST register them, following the procedures in
 {{register}}, subject to the following requirements.

-Registered names MUST conform to the segment-nz production in {{!RFC3986}}.
+Registered names MUST conform to the "segment-nz" production in {{!RFC3986}}.
 This means they cannot contain the "/" character.

 Registered names for a specific application SHOULD be correspondingly precise; "squatting" on